Published: 10 Sep 2025 | Reading Time: 8 min

 The next advancement was with network databases that allowed, again, data to have more flexible relationships.
 A network database still had a parent-child structure with the data being more like a web so that a child could link to multiple parents.
 The complexity of system design and maintenance likewise increased as flexibility and efficiency improved.

-For instance, in banking systems, a client may have several accounts linked to various services.
+Example: In banking systems, a client may have several accounts linked to various services.

 Last was relational databases - a real paradigm shift for data storage.
 Relational databases, created by E. F. Codd in the 1970s, had tables made of rows and columns which were considerably more intuitive, flexible, and powerful than hierarchy or network databases.
 Coupled with the implementation of SQL language for querying the data, relational databases would become the de facto data storage solution across every industry.